-The identification of SEN is embedded in the whole school process of monitoring the progress and development of all pupils.
-We recognise the benefits of early identification and making effective provision in improving the long-term outcomes for children with SEN. The purpose of identification is to work out what action the school needs to take, not to fit the pupil into a category.
+The identification of SEND is embedded in the whole school process of monitoring the progress and development of all pupils.
+We recognise the benefits of early identification and making effective provision in improving the long-term outcomes for children with SEND.